Eric-Alves1/to-do-list/README.md

 - Clear and refocus the input after adding a task
 - Finish, delete and edit tasks
 - Store todos items in localStorage
+- Order by title, priority, categorie and date

 ## What I Practiced